Quads bikes are an important part of farm life, but they are also one of the leading causes of injury and death on Aussie farms.

 However, quad bike manufacturers have reservations about the cost of the ACCC’s plan.

-We need the Government to back the ACCC proposals when the final report lands in November.
+We need the Government to back the ACCC proposals.

 But to make the Government act, we need your voice.